serverless/blog/posts/2019-08-02-aws-secrets-management.md

 That’s not what parameter stores are for!
 Vault!
 AWS KMS!
 SSM!

-Storing application secrets in cloud applications is a hot topic that provokes many (often contradictory) opinions on how to manage them right.
+Storing application secrets in serverless applications is a hot topic that provokes many (often contradictory) opinions on how to manage them right.
 By “secrets management” we mean the entire secrets lifecycle: from configuring, storing and accessing them to rotating them and enforcing secrets policies.
 Typical ways to configure secrets include hard-coding them in your application (not recommended!), using dedicated secrets files, storing them in environment variables, and using secrets stores like HashiCorp’s [Vault](https://www.vaultproject.io/).

 If you’re running Serverless applications, most likely you are already using secrets to store data like database connection strings and API tokens for third party services, or you will start needing to use them soon.
 We want to help you make an informed choice about how to store and access your secrets with the Serverless Framework.